-- (a) Pressure Testing.
-Pressure testing required under_conducted to satisfy the requirements of Sections 1752, 1772.1, or 1772.3-1772.5 shall be conducted according to the following parameters: - (1) Pressure testing shall be conducted with a liquid with a viscosity no greater than 3.0 centipoise unless the Division approves pressure testing with gas. - (2) If pressure testing will be conducted with a liquid that contains additives other than brine, corrosion inhibitors, or biocides, then the operator shall consult with the Division regarding the contents of the liquid prior to commencing testing. - (3≥) The wellbore shall be filled with a stable column of fluid that is free of excess gasses. - (43) Pressure tests shall be recorded and a calibrated gauge shall be used that can record a pressure with an accuracy within one percent of the test pressure.
-Pressure shall be recorded at least once per minute during testing.
-If an analog gauge is used, then the test pressure shall be within the mid-range scale of the gauge.
-The pressure test results shall be submitted to the Division in digital tabular format within 60 days of
+- (a) Pressure testing required under Sections 1752, 1772.1, or 1772.3 shall be conducted according to the following parameters: - (1) Pressure testing shall be conducted with a liquid with a viscosity no greater than 3.0 centipoise unless the Division approves pressure testing with gas. - (2) The wellbore shall be filled with a stable column of fluid that is free of excess gasses. - (3) Pressure tests shall be recorded and a calibrated gauge shall be used that can record a pressure with an accuracy within one percent. - (4) The pressure test shall be continuous for 30 minutes.
+A pressure test is successful if the pressure gauge does not show more than a 5 percent decline in pressure from the initial test pressure in the first 15 minutes, and does not show more than a 1 percent decline in pressure from the pressure after the first 15 minutes in the last 15 minutes. - (b) The Division may modify the testing parameters on a case-by-case basis if, in the Division's judgement, the modification is necessary to ensure an effective test of the integrity of the casing.